- Off road parking

 - Broadband / WiFi

 Tenbury Wells 3 miles.
 A delightful detached barn conversion in the grounds of the owner's home on the border of Herefordshire, Shropshire and Worcestershire, surrounded by beautiful unspoilt countryside, three miles from Tenbury Wells.
 Sympathetically furnished throughout, this Tenbury Wells cottage is ideal for family and friends to spend time together in this wonderful area.
 This Herefordshire cottage is decorated in a contemporary and stylish manner yet it still retains some original features with wooden floors and exposed wall and ceiling beams, as well as a warming woodburning stove, all of which enhances the welcoming feel of this Ludlow holiday home.
-This charming cottage near the Welsh Marches offers unique accommodation, with the open plan living area benefiting from long-distance views, there are also two en-suite bedrooms on the first floor and a further en-suite bedroom situated on the ground floor with its own entrance.
+This charming cottage near the Welsh Marches offers unique accommodation, with the open plan living area benefiting from long-distance views, there are also two en-suite bedrooms on the first floor and a further en-suite bedroom situated on the ground floor, accessed through a separate external entrance.
 Outside, is a balcony, from where views of Shropshire and Clee Hill can be enjoyed, and a rear lawned area with furniture and a barbecue, perfect for alfresco dining, or relaxing after a long day exploring the delights of the area.
 The popular riverside market town of Tenbury Wells is just three miles away and has its own art deco cinema, a theatre, individual shops, traditional pubs and restaurants, all accessed via a charming bridge across the River Teme.
 The wonderful market town of Ludlow is also nearby and is well worth a visit to soak up the beautiful architecture this thriving town has to offer.
 Ironbridge Gorge and Leominster are close by, making this a wonderful Tenbury Wells cottage to be enjoyed all year round.

 - Last minute